 I said it was simple.
 I didn’t say it was easy.
 And with some (fortunately very few) people, it’s not even possible.
 There will always be an individual or two that just refuses to connect with you on any kind of personal level.
 But for the majority, all it takes is a concerted and ongoing effort to understand and appreciate the myriad of non-work stressors that each person has to deal with day-to-day.
 Take it into account when you plan.
 Build a little stress-relief into the schedule somewhere.
 Be above all supportive and understanding.

 When you see Fred (and if your name actually is Fred, I’m sorry!) behaving out-of-character, being more short-tempered or significantly less productive than usual, stop and think.
 If he doesn’t typically behave this way, what’s changed?
 Could it just be all about the pressure of work?
 Or is there something else going on in his life that is stressing him?
 If you’ve invested a little ongoing effort and got to know something about Fred the person, you’re much better equipped to understand and manage the situation.
 You’re better positioned to coach Fred out of this dip, and back to being a comfortable colleague.
+Or at least offer support and understanding through the process if it’s something you can’t otherwise influence.

 Which is not to say you need to tolerate inappropriate behaviour or poor performance.
 It just means that you have a bigger toolkit to work with when repairing team issues.
 If Fred always behaves this badly, of course, that’s a completely different problem to deal with.
 But even then, some personal foundation of understanding would help.